Havanese

 Health & Vaccination

-In the overall lifespan of Havanese of typically 14-16 years they rarely develop>Health & Vaccinationhey do develop serious health issues, they may need extra care and, in some cases, their long lifespan is threatened.
+In the overall lifespan of Havanese of typically 14-16 years they rarely develop serious health issues.
+But unfortunately, if they do develop serious health issues, they may need extra care and, in some cases, their long lifespan is threatened.

 Below are the diseases that a havanese is likely to develop: